rancher/docs/content/rke/v0.1.x/en/cert-mgmt/_index.md

 INFO[0033] [worker] Successfully restarted Worker Plane..
 ```

-### Rotating CA Certificate and all Cluster Certificates
+### Rotating the CA and all service certificates

-If the CA certificate needs to be rotated, you are required to rotate all the cluster certificates for all components as they need to be signed with the newly rotated CA certificate.
-To include rotating the CA certificate with the cluster certificates, add the `--rotate-ca` option.
-As always, all Kubernetes components are automatically restarted after the certificates are rotated.
+If the CA needs to be rotated, you are required to rotate all the services certificates as they need to be signed with the newly rotated CA. To include rotating the CA with the service certificates, add the `--rotate-ca` option.
+After the the CA and all the service certificates are rotated, these services will automatically be restarted to start using the new certificate.

 ```
 $ rke cert rotate --rotate-ca